akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Character rundown.

 **Everard de la Roche, Seigneur de la Roche** – A minor Norman baron of diminished estate, dispossessed of his ancestral lands in the Vexin after the Battle of Tinchebray (1106).
 Grey‑haired, soft‑spoken, and easily overlooked, he moves through court as a man of no consequence—precisely as he intends.
 Once a knight of respectable standing, he now nurses a quiet grievance against King Henry, whom he blames for his family's ruin.
 In truth, he is an agent of a larger conspiracy, a whisperer in the shadows who carries messages between the English court and the exiled supporters of William Clito.
 His name—*Everard*, “brave as a wild boar”—is a bitter irony; his courage now expresses itself not in the tilt-yard but in the careful cultivation of disaffection, the planting of rumours, and the patient weaving of plots.
-He is present at Rockingham, at Winchester, at every critical juncture, watching, waiting, and nudging events toward his masters’ ends.
+He is present at Rockingham, at Westminster, at every critical juncture, watching, waiting, and nudging events toward his masters’ ends.
 He is not the wolf; he is the shepherd’s dog that has learned to bite.

 Archbishop of Canterbury, Ralph d’Escures.